A 2018 RITA® Finalist for Best mid-length Contemporary Romance of the year as well as a finalist in the National Readers Choice Awards!

-“I love everything about you, Torie,” he said, using the nickname that only he was allowed to use.
+“I love everything about you, Torie,” he said finally, calling her by the nickname that only he was allowed to use.
 To everyone else she was Victoria.

 She slipped out of bed and began pulling on her clothes.

 “Don’t.”
 She spun around and stabbed him with a glare that bordered somewhere between anger and hurt.
-“The thing is, Luke, I’m thirty-four and while you might think this is my biological clock ticking away, it’s not.
-I love you.
+I’m thirty-four and while you might think this is my biological clock ticking away, it’s not.
+Despite my better judgement, I’ve fallen in love you.
 And I thought… I thought that you’d fall in love with me, too.
 I thought if I just gave you enough time you’d come around.”
 She laughed, a sad little laugh that tore at his gut in a way he’d never felt before.

 “Yeah, that’s it.”
 She didn’t look angry anymore.
 More like resigned.
 Like a part of her had expected this.

-He could tell her he loved her.
+He could tell her that he loved her.
 Hell, who knows?
 Maybe he did.
 He’d never told anyone he loved them before.
 In high school he’d been too busy making good grades and playing sports to pay much attention to girls.
-And then he’d hit college and there was a different girlfriend every month.
-But he’d graduated summa cum laude from Duke with his civil engineering degree without ever saying those three little words to any of the pretty co-eds he’d been with.
+Then he’d hit college and there had been a few girlfriends.
+But he’d graduated summa cum laude from Duke, the Powers’ family alma mater, with his civil engineering degree without ever saying those three little words.

-Then he was off to grad school at the University of Charleston to get a masters in marine biology and the pattern had repeated itself.
-Lots of girls, but no one special.
-After school, he’d taken a job with a civil engineering firm that specialized in marine construction.
+Then he was off to grad school at the University of Charleston to get a masters in marine biology and the pattern repeated itself.
+A couple of girlfriends, but no one special.
+After school, he took a job with an environmental engineering firm that specialized in marine construction.
 He’d worked hard in those first few years to build up a reputation of excellence.
-He’d also played hard.
-While all his buddies were settling down with nice-girl-next-door types their mommas would approve of, Luke found that that he enjoyed the single life.
+He’d also learned how to play hard.
+While all his buddies were settling down with nice-girl-next-door types their mommas would approve of, Luke found that he enjoyed the single life.
 He liked going out with a different woman every weekend.
 Going to nice restaurants and having lots of nice sex.
-But he also liked coming home to his nice empty apartment where he could kick back and relax after a hard day in the field.
+Most especially, he’d liked coming home to his nice empty apartment where he could kick back and relax and not have to worry about anyone but himself.

 Eventually, he quit his job and together with a friend from grad school they’d opened their own consulting firm.
 For the past seven years he’d traveled around the country, making more money than he’d ever dreamed possible.
 He had an upscale condo in Atlanta, a beach house in north Florida, and a couple of million dollars tucked away in investments.
 He and Torie had a good thing.
 They saw each other exclusively and were together most of the time he wasn’t away from Atlanta traveling, which he had to admit, could sometimes be weeks at a time.
 For the most part, he missed her when he was away, and he’d been faithful to her.
 Maybe love was as simple as that.